 Figure 8 - Add a New Page - Screen 2 - Upload the picture of the page of stamps

-Please Note: do not use the Back Page button in your browser to go back to the previous page to correct something that you have entered incorrectly.
-If you do, the initial page that you started will be left as an inactive page and the page that you are working on will be created as a new Page.
-The result will be, for example, that the first Page in your Book will be created as page 2 because page 1 is left as an inactive page.
+Do not use your browser's Back Page button to go to the previous page.
+If you do, the initial page that you started will be left as an inactive page and the page that you are working on will be created as a new page.
+The result will be that the first page in your book will be created as page 2, because page 1 is left as an inactive page.